Nigeria national cerebral palsy football team

 Nigeria national cerebral palsy football team is the national cerebral palsy football team for Nigeria that represents the team in international competitions.
 The program for the national team was launched in 2012, but as of 2016 the team has yet to play an international match.
-Several games were scheduled but issues came up and Nigeria was unable to travel for these games.
+Several games were scheduled but issues came up and the team was unable to travel for these games.

-Development took place behind the scenes to support a national squad, including hosting a tournament at the National Stadium, Lagos in July 2016.
+Developments took place behind the scenes to support a national squad, including hosting a tournament at the National Stadium, Lagos in July 2016.
 That year, Nigeria was also looking to possibly create a women's national cerebral palsy team.

 Background

 Power Eagles Cerebral Palsy (CPFAN) manages the national team.
 The national team coach in 2015 and 2016 was Gbenga Dosumu.
 In 2015, the team manager was Adegboyega Ganiyu.